Web Sustainability: Frequently Asked Questions

 Related content: Learn how new and emerging policies and regulations could impact web sustainability now and in the near future with W3C’s supplement to the Web Sustainability Guidelines.

 Web sustainability is not a one-and-done discipline.
-Good digital and data governance practices that incorporate sustainability are more likely to help an organization track, measure, and improve web sustainability performance over time.
+Good governance practices that incorporate sustainability strategies are more likely to help an organization track, measure, and improve web sustainability performance over time.

 Redefining Success in Marketing

-Related content: Learn how to use sustainability as a driver to redefine success in your digital marketing initiatives.
+Related content: Learn how to use sustainability as a driver to redefine success over time in your digital marketing initiatives.

 Creating Long-term Success